Simon Collins was first elected MEAA federal president in 2015, and again in 2017 and 2019.

-As Federal President, Simon’s responsibilities include signing off on MEAA’s financial accounts, chairing meetings of the board and the Federal Council, and representing MEAA on various forums.
+As Federal President, Michael’s responsibilities include signing off on MEAA’s financial accounts, chairing meetings of the Board and the Federal Council, and representing MEAA on various forums.

 (Federal President)